alex-morrisonn/API/README.md

 ## Deployment with Docker and DigitalOcean

 To run this Python script 24/7 without relying on your local machine, you can containerize the application with Docker and deploy it on a DigitalOcean Droplet.
-Follow these steps:
+For detailed steps on deploying this strategy, check the [Deployment Guide](DEPLOYMENT.md).
+Else follow the below steps:

 ### 1. Create a Dockerfile